Loraselseya/Boto3/README.md

 4.Detach EBS Volume from EC2 instance using Boto3

-Cloudwatch
+S3

-1.Create Alarm in cloudwatch using Boto3
+1.Create S3 bucket using Boto3

+2.Listing all buckets

+3.Uploading files to S3 using Boto3

+4.Downloading file from S3 using Boto3